Skip to main content

 • Taking control of the case, commanding the confidence of the court and being pro-active

-• Assisting the court, being fair and professional at all times
+• Assisting the court, throughout the proceedings, including sentence, being fair and professional at all times

 • Preparing properly so that each hearing can be suitably progressed